How to Read & Understand Pet Food Labels

 Of course, this information doesn’t really explain much, so to put it as simply as possible, forget about the K and just view this measurement as calories.
 A Kcal is a Calorie, as you and I understand them in our own diets.

 While it can help to know what good ingredients to look for in a quality pet food, it can also be beneficial to know how to spot the not-so-good ingredients.
-Now that you know how to read your dog food label, keep an eye out for some of these indicators are poor quality dog food:
+Now that you know how to read your dog food label keep an eye out for some of these indicators of poor-quality dog food:

 1. Grains First